 Student clubs can request appearances of speakers and entertainers.
-A request must be made to Student Life via the Activity Request Form, and Funding Request Form if assistance is needed, and approved by the appropriate parties.
-Student clubs are not to initiate contact with performers, negotiate fees or other contract items.
-Student Life will initiate contact with performers and work within College policies to discuss services.
+A request must be made to Student Life on PimaEngage via the Event Request Form, and Funding Request Form if assistance is needed, and approved by the appropriate parties.
+Student clubs are not to initiate contact with performers and work within College policies to discuss services.
 Contracts must be signed by the Contracts Office, which may take several weeks or longer, and must be finalized prior to the performance/speech.
 To authorize payment (after the Student Life Office contacts performer(s)), a Payment Request Form must be endorsed by the speakers or entertainer and approved by the Student Life Coordinator.
 Allow a minimum of three weeks for processing of payment.

-(Payment Request Form - Appendix F)
+(Payment Request Form - Appendix D)